mozilla-services/Dockerflow/docs/building-container.md

  [Here](https://hub.docker.com/explore/) is a list of the officially supported docker images.

 * Build the smallest container you can.
 If you're looking to shrink the size of your Docker image, you should consider using the -slim tag within each Official image.
-They ship with fewr libraries and tools, so you start with a smaller base image.
+They ship with fewer libraries and tools, so you start with a smaller base image.
 * Optimize for cachability.
 Put commands that make fewer changes (`apt-get`, `pip install`, `npm install`) earlier in the `Dockerfile`.
 * Put the application into `/app` within the container
 * Set a non-root user and group `app` in the container and run everything as this user